Lululemon apologises after staffer offends with "bat fried rice" T-shirt

-The furor started on Sunday, with an Instagram link posted by the Lululemon official, Trevor Fleming, that promoted the sale of a T-shirt on the website of California artist Jess Sluder, under the name "bat fried rice".
-The long-sleeved T-shirt, bearing an image of a pair of chopsticks with bat wings on the front and a Chinese takeout box with bat wings on the back, riled critics who said the two were trying to stir anti-Asian sentiment during the coronavirus pandemic.
+The furore started on Sunday, with an Instagram link posted by the Lululemon official, Trevor Fleming, that promoted the sale of a T-shirt on the website of California artist Jess Sluder, under the name "bat fried rice".
+The long-sleeved T-shirt, displaying a pair of chopsticks with bat wings on the front and a Chinese takeout box with bat wings on the back, riled critics who said the two were trying to stir anti-Asian sentiment during the coronavirus pandemic.

 "We acted immediately, and the person involved is no longer an employee of Lululemon," the firm said in an Instagram response to a customer on Tuesday, without identifying the individual.
-It called the image and the post inappropriate and inexcusable and apologized that one of its employees had been affiliated with promoting the offensive T-shirt.
+It called the image and the post inappropriate and inexcusable, and apologised that one of its employees had been affiliated with promoting the offensive T-shirt.

-Fleming did not immediately respond to requests from Reuters to seek comment.
-On his LinkedIn account, he said he worked at Lululemon up to April 2020.
-Sluder did not immediately respond to Reuters' requests for comment.
+In a statement to Reuters, Fleming said, "It is something I deeply regret, and my eyes have been opened to the profound ripple effect that this mistake has had."
+On his LinkedIn account, Fleming said he worked at Lululemon up to April 2020.

-Reports of racially charged assaults on Asians have grown since the pandemic first emerged in a market selling wildlife in China late last year, before spreading worldwide to infect 2.4 million people, with more than 169,000 deaths.
-Early studies said the virus could have come from bats.

-Before it was removed on Sunday, the post on Sluder's Instagram account read, "Where did COVID-19 come from?
-Nothing is certain, but we know a bat was involved."
-It added, "Beginning today, my limited edition #quarantees are now available.
-Link in bio or DM for details…Thank you for your support and sense of humor! #humornothat #batfriedrice".

-However, in the following days, Instagram users left more than a thousand comments on Luluemon's official account, accusing it of xenophobia.
 China blocks Instagram within the country with what is known as its Great Firewall.

-A separate statement posted on Lululemon's official Weibo account on Tuesday did not apologize, but said the design was not a Lululemon product and the firm opposed "any discriminatory behaviors".
+Lululemon did not apologise in a separate statement on its official Weibo account on Tuesday, but said the design was not a product and the firm opposed "any discriminatory behaviours".

 It was not the first time Lululemon has faced criticism of being insensitive.
-In 2013, Chip Wilson, the founder of the cult yoga clothier, apologized for remarks suggesting that some women's bodies "don't work" in the brand's pants.
+In 2013, Chip Wilson, the founder of the cult yoga clothier, apologised for remarks suggesting that some women's bodies "don't work" in the brand's pants.
+(Interactive graphic tracking global spread of coronavirus: open https://tmsnrt.rs/3aIRuz7 in an external browser.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)